 Vulnerability refers to the extent an individual or a community or a country is exposed to certain risks like food insecurity, famine, or any natural or manmade hazards.
-Resilience, on the other hand, refers to the rate at which an individual, community or a country recovers
+Resilience, on the other hand, refers to the rate at which an individual, community or a country recovers from such setbacks.
+Both vulnerability and resilience are the function of varied interconnected factors like asset position, access to information, level of development, social capital and the level of the risks faced.

 More specifically, vulnerability refers to the inability to withstand the effects of a hostile environment.
 In relation to hazards and disasters, vulnerability is a concept that links the relationship that people have with their environment to social forces and institutions and the cultural values that sustain and contest them.
-The concept of vulnerability expresses the multi dimensionality of disasters by focusing attention on the totality of relationships in a given social situation which constitute a condition that, in combination with environmental forces, produces a disaster.
+The concept of vulnerability expresses the multidimensionality of disasters by focusing attention on the totality of relationships in a given social situation which constitute a condition that, in combination with environmental forces, produces a disaster.
 It's also the extent to which changes could harm a system, or to which the community can be affected by the impact of a hazard.